aspose-svg/Aspose.SVG-API-References/english/net/aspose.svg.builder/svgbuilderextensions/xlinkhref/_index.md

 ---
 title: SVGBuilderExtensions.XlinkHref
 second_title: Aspose.SVG for .NET API Reference
-description: SVGBuilderExtensions method.
+description: SVGBuilderExtensions XlinkHref method.
 Sets the xlinkhref attribute for an SVG element.
 This attribute is used to define a reference to a resource as a link
 type: docs
 weight: 2370
 url: /net/aspose.svg.builder/svgbuilderextensions/xlinkhref/